-Only three fungicides are legal to use in Denmark as of June 2018:
+Only three fungicides are legal to use in Denmark as of Ju

 Hi everyone!
 I'm Parker and I'll be your tour guide for today.
 Today we're taking a little trip to downtown Kerteminde, a normally quiet little town on the island of Funen in southern Denmark.
 It's my home for the summer.